nickoala/raspberry-pancake/README.md

 simple.

 The name _Pancake_ was meant to be a mix of _Pan_, _Cam_, and _Record_.
-I originally planned to incorporate pan-tilt functionality, but decided not to do it in the end.
+I originally planned to incorporate pan-tilt, but decided not to do it in the end.
 The name had been born, so be it.

 Installation